lucarin91/SR-seminar/slides.md

 to avoid repeted work the it can be used SSO Gatway that is the only one that communicate with the identity service.

-After the sigb'in it trasmit to the other services a token authorize the client.
+After the sig-in it transmit to the other services a token authorize the client.

 #### Thecnologie
 - OpenID
 - SAML
 - JWT

+### Greater Surface Attack Area
+in monolitic application all the component talk by internal data structure of the used language.

+in the microservices infrastructure all serices expose common API independed from the programming language

+(the services can in principle can be accessed by the external and in every order)

+### Heterogeneity
+The application can be made by a very large number of services that can also not be know in advance.
+No common security infrastructure, different Trusted Computing Base

+### Network Complexity
+Such an intrinsic complexity
+determines an ever-increasing difficulty in debugging, monitoring, auditing, and forensic analysis of the entire application.
+Attackers could exploit this complexity to launch attacks against applications.